-In addition Oxera have failed to take any account of the employment impacts on the UK tourism economy of increasing outbound tourist trips ands must do so.
-Oxera's work may also underestimate the effects of the airport's and the broader aviation industry's drive to automate jobs, which is likely to accelerate as a result of the pandemic.
-The long term 'job intensity' of aviation (i.e. the number of jobs per passenger) has been falling consistently for more than a decade.
+Oxera's work also fails to take any account of the airport's and the broader aviation industry's drive to automate jobs, which is likely to accelerate as a result of the pandemic.
+The long term 'job intensity' of aviation (i.e. the number of jobs per passenger) has been falling consistently for more than a decade but is not referenced in Gatwick's employment assertions.
+In addition Oxera have failed to take any account of the employment impacts in the UK tourism economy of increasing outbound tourist trips.